pravinkpk30/terraform/README.md

 terraform show
 ```
 **Description:**
-Inspect the current state using terraform show.
+Inspect the current state using **terraform show**.
 It also gathered the resource's metadata from the provider and wrote the metadata to the state file.

 ---